Nabisco: Acquisitions

 The National Biscuit Company acquired the Shredded Wheat Company, maker of Triscuit and Shredded Wheat cereal, and Christie, Brown & Company of Toronto in 1928, but all of the Nabisco cookie and cracker products in Canada still use the name Christie.
 It also acquired F.H.
 Bennett Company, maker of Milk-Bone dog biscuits, in 1931.

-When Kraft bought Nabisco, it included Christie.
+In 1971, Nabisco bought J. B. Williams Co., a privately owned pharmaceuticals manufacturer.
+Williams continued to operate as a separate subsidiary.
+Nabisco sold Williams to Beecham Group in 1982 after nearly a decade of slumping sales.

 In 1981, Nabisco merged with Standard Brands, maker of Planters Nuts, Baby Ruth and Butterfinger candy bars, Royal gelatin, Fleischmann's and Blue Bonnet margarines, amongst others.
 The company was then renamed Nabisco Brands, Inc. At that time, it also acquired the Life Savers brand from the E.R.
 Squibb Company, makers of Bubble Yum & Care-free gum.
 Commercials were revised as a result of the merger by January 1983.

 R. J. Reynolds merger

 In 1985, Nabisco was bought by R.J.
 Reynolds, forming "RJR Nabisco".
 After three years of mixed results, the company became one of the hotspots in the 1980s leveraged buyout mania.
 The company was in auction with two bidders: F. Ross Johnson, the company's president and CEO, and Kohlberg Kravis Roberts, a private equity partnership.

 The company was sold to KKR in what was then the biggest leveraged buyout in history, described in the book Barbarians at the Gate: The Fall of RJR Nabisco, and a subsequent film.